cloudfoundry/java-buildpack-memory-calculator/CONTRIBUTING.md

 Issue: #10, #11
 ```

-1. Use imperative statements in the subject line, e.g. "Fix broken RubyDoc link"
+1. Use imperative statements in the subject line, e.g. "Fix broken link"
 1. Begin the subject line sentence with a capitalized verb, e.g. "Add, Prune, Fix, Introduce, Avoid, etc."
 1. Do not end the subject line with a period
 1. Keep the subject line to 50 characters or less if possible